eejahromi/EEJSelectMenu/swiftInstructions.md

 ![](screenshots/5.png)

-* Now you can use EEJSelectMenu in your Swift project without importing any other headers in your specific files  👍  🎉
+* Now you can use EEJSelectMenu in your Swift project without importing any other headers in your files 👍  🎉

+* You can find the completed EEJSelectMenuSwift example project in the [SwiftExample](https://github.com/eejahromi/EEJSelectMenu/tree/master/SwiftExample) folder.

 ![](screenshots/6.png)